-This statistical technique is useful when determining the goodness of fit to data.
-However, there are other predicted model outputs, such as $T_{p,b}$ and $T_s$, that are of clinical importance since they cannot be measured without costly and invasive procedures that blunt the signals with anesthetization.
+Though this statistical technique is useful when determining the goodness of fit to data, there are predicted model outputs (e.g., $T_{pb}$ and $T_s$) of clinical importance that cannot be measured without costly and invasive procedures.
 Therefore, we must also assess the model performance qualitatively.
-We do so by comparing the reduced model to the full model predictions, assuming that the full model produces the true signal.
-Since the traces for $T_{p,b}$ are very similar, we employ the metric
+To do so, we compare the reduced models to $m_0$, assuming that $m_0$ produces the true signal.
+We employ the metric

-determining the reduced model that minimizes the distance between the maxima of their respective $T_s$ predictions.

-In summary, these metrics account for both the model fits to data and the predicted quantities for which there is no data.
-Both aspects are crucial for an effective reduced model.
-The data and run-time environment for the model code can be found at DOI: 10.5281/zenodo.3856447.